snapshot-labs/snapshot-strategies/src/strategies/gains-vault-staked-balance/README.md

-# Gains Vault staking balance
+# Gains Vault Staked balance

 This strategy returns the staking balance for each user in a specified Gains vault.